 Slower acting than others

-Greenleaf might be light on price but it goes heavy on weeds!
+GreenView might be light on price but it goes heavy on weeds!
 Boasting control of over 250 broadleaf species, a 13-pound bag should be enough to cover a yard the size of a basketball court.
-The heavy nitrogen allows for quick green-up without the risk of burning your lawn.
+The heavy nitrogen percentage—check out this guide to learn more about the benefits of nitrogen in lawn care—allows for quick green-up (new growth) without the risk of burning your lawn.
 The zero-phosphate formula helps prevent runoff into nearby waterways, ensuring you don't contribute to algal blooms.

 The slow-release formula feeds the soil and aids in water retention to help protect from heat and drought during the summer months.
 Recommended for most grass types, this weed and feed only needs to be used twice a year to guarantee results.